 Mercy Make a Difference Day

-On this day, during Spirit Week, the entire Mercy School, staff and students, will be going out into the community to do service.
-Imagine what an impact 750 people doing 3 hours of service can do!
-We are expecting 100% attendance, so please do not make college visits or doctor appointments on that day.
+On this day during Spirit Week the entire Mercy School, staff and students, will be going out into the community to do service.
+Imagine what an impact 900 people doing 3.5 hours of service can do!
+We are expecting 100% attendance so please do not make college visits or doctors appointments on that day.

-- Students will travel to the location and work with their Adviser and Adviser Group from approximately 9:00 a.m. - 1:00 p.m. doing a variety of service tasks.
+Students will travel to the location and work with their Adviser and Adviser group from approximately 9:00 a.m. – 12:30 p.m. doing a variety of service tasks.
 Students will earn 3 hours of community service towards their graduation requirement.

-- Students need to wear their Mercy Make A Difference Day t-shirt.
-Students may ask their adviser if they can bring in their t-shirt ahead of time to make sure they have it for the morning of the event.
-All new students will receive a t-shirt from their Adviser.
+Students need to wear their Mercy Make A Difference Day t-shirt they received last year.
+We are asking students to bring these in ahead of time to make sure they have them the morning of the event to wear to the site they are assigned.
+New students will receive a shirt the day of the event.

 Please make sure your daughter is appropriately dressed to do service on that day.
 Jeans or comfortable pants, sturdy, closed-toe shoes and the service day t-shirt is necessary.
 Students may bring sunscreen and bug spray if needed.
-More specific details on dress will be provided by your daughter's Adviser.
-Please note that most sites suggest bringing heavy-duty gardening gloves.
+More specific details on dress will be provided by your daughter’s Adviser.
+Please note: Most sites suggest bringing heavy-duty gardening gloves.

 Parent volunteers are welcome to join us for the day.
-Please click here and submit this online form to volunteer by Friday, September 27.
+Please submit this form (click to access) to volunteer by Friday, September 18.
 Parents will need to provide their own transportation.
-You can also support the day by providing dessert or drink for lunch.
+You can also support the day’s efforts by donating a case of water through Sign-Up Genius or by providing dessert or drink for lunch.
 Advisers will have a sign-up for their groups.